 Item 1: Cover Page

 Item 2: Material Changes ii

 Item 3: Table of Contents iii

 Item 4: Advisory Business 6

-A .
-Description of the Advisory Firm 6
+A. Description of the Advisory Firm 6

-В. Types of Advisory Services 6
+B. Types of Advisory Services 6

 Portfolio Management Services 6

 Selection of Other Advisers 6

 Services Limited to Specific Types of Investments 7

-C. .
-Client Tailored Services and Client Imposed Restrictions 7
+C. Client Tailored Services and Client Imposed Restrictions 7

-D .
-Wrap Fee Programs 7
+D. Wrap Fee Programs 7

 E. Assets Under Management 7

 Item 5: Fees and Compensation 7

-A .
-Fee Schedule 7
+A. Fee Schedule 7

 Portfolio Management Services Fees 7

 Selection of Other Advisers Fees 8

-В. Payment of Fees 8
+B. Payment of Fees 8

 Payment of Portfolio Management Fees 8

 Payment of Selection of Other Advisers Fees 8

-C. Clients Are Responsible For Third Party Fees
+C. Clients Are Responsible For Third Party Fees 8

-D. .
-Prepayment of Fees 9
+D. Prepayment of Fees 9

 E. Outside Compensation For the Sale of Securities to Clients 9

-6: Performance-Based Fees and Side-By-Side Management
+Item 6: Performance-Based Fees and Side-By-Side Management 9

 Item 7: Types of Clients 9

-Minimum Account Size
+Minimum Account Size 9

 Item 8: Methods of Analysis, Investment Strategies, and Risk of Investment Loss 9

-A .
-Methods of Analysis and Investment Strategies 9
+A. Methods of Analysis and Investment Strategies 9

 Methods of Analysis 9

+Charting analysis

+Fundamental analysis 10

+Technical analysis 10

-Charting analysis 10
+Cyclical analysis 10

+Investment Strategies

+B. Material Risks Involved

+Methods of Analysis

 Fundamental analysis

-Technical analysis
+Technical analysis 10

 Cyclical analysis

 Investment Strategies

+С

+9: Disciplinary Information

+A

+B. C

+10: Other Financial Industry Activities and Affiliations

+A

+B.

+C

+D

+11: Code of Ethics, Participation or Interest in Client Transactions and Personal Trading

+A

 В.

-Methods of Analysis

-Fundamental analysis

-16 echnical analysis 10 Cy yclical analysis 10 In vestment Strategies 10 C. Risks of Specific Securities Utilized 11 Item 9: I Disciplinary Information 12 A. Criminal or Civil Actions.
-12 B. Administrative Proceedings 12 C. Self-regulatory Organization (SRO) Proceedings 12 Item 10: Other Financial Industry Activities and Affiliations 12 A. Registration as a Broker/Dealer or Broker/Dealer Representative 12 B. Registration as a Futures Commission Merchant, Commodity Pool Operator, or a Commodity Trading Advisor 13 C. Registration Relationships Material to this Advisory Business and Possible Conflicts of Interests 13 D. Selection of Other Advisers or Managers and How This Adviser is Compensated for Those Selections 13 Item 11: Code of Ethics, Participation or Interest in Client Transactions and Personal Trading 13 A. Code of Ethics 13 B. Recommendations Involving Material Financial Interests 14 C. Investing Personal Money in the Same Securities as Clients 14 D. Trading Securities At/Around the Same Time as Clients' Securities Item 12: Brokerage Practices 14 A. Factors Used to Select Custodians and/or Broker/Dealers 14 1.
-Research and Other Soft-Dollar Benefits 15 2.
-Brokerage for Client Referrals 15 3.
-Clients Directing Which Broker/Dealer/Custodian to Use 15 B. Aggregating (Block) Trading for Multiple Client Accounts 15 Item 13: Reviews of Accounts 16 A. Frequency and Nature of Periodic Reviews and Who Makes Those Reviews 16 B. Factors That Will Trigger a Non-Periodic Review of Client Accounts 16 C. Content and Frequency of Regular Reports Provided to Clients 16 Item 14: Client Referrals and Other Compensation A. Economic Benefits Provided by Third Parties for Advice Rendered to Clients (Includes Sales Awards or Other Prizes) В. Compensation to Non - Advisory Personnel for Client Referrals 16 Item 15: Custody 16 Item 16: Investment Discretion 17 Item 17: Voting Client Securities (Proxy Voting) 17 Item 18: Financial Information A. Balance Sheet В. Financial Conditions Reasonably Likely to Impair Ability to Meet Contractual Commitments to Clients C. Bankruptcy Petitions in Previous Ten Years Item 19: Requirements For State Registered Advisers 18
+C 5

+D

+12: Brokerage Practices

+А

+1. Research and Other Soft-Dollar Benefits

+2. Brokerage for Client Referrals

+3. Clients Directing Which Broker/Dealer/Custodian to Use

+В.

+Item 13: Reviews of Accounts

+А .
+Frequency and Nature of Periodic Reviews and Who Makes Those Reviews 16

+В. Factors That Will Trigger a Non-Periodic Review of Client Accounts 16

+C .
+Content and Frequency of Regular Reports Provided to Clients 16

+Item 14: Client Referrals and Other Compensation

+А .
+Economic Benefits Provided by Third Parties for Advice Rendered to Clients (Includes Sales Awards or Other Prizes) 16

+В. Compensation to Non - Advisory Personnel for Client Referrals 16

+Item 15: Custody 16

+Item 16: Investment Discretion 17

+Item 17: Voting Client Securities (Proxy Voting) 17

+Item 18: Financial Information 17

+А .
+Balance Sheet 17

+B. Financial Conditions Reasonably Likely to Impair Ability to Meet Contractual Commitments to Clients 17

+С .
+Bankruptcy Petitions in Previous Ten Years 17

+Item 19: Requirements For State Registered Advisers 18

-A. Principal Executive Officers and Management Persons; Their Formal Education and Business Background 18 B. Other Businesses in Which This Advisory Firm or its Personnel are Engaged and Time Spent on Those (If Any) 18 C. How Performance-based Fees are Calculated and Degree of Risk to Clients 18 D. Material Disciplinary Disclosures for Management Persons of this Firm 18 E. Material Relationships That Management Persons Have With Issuers of Securities (If Any) 18
+A. Principal Executive Officers and Management Persons; Their Formal Education and Business Background .18 B. Other Businesses in Which This Advisory Firm or its Personnel are Engaged and Time Spent on Those (If Any) .18 C. How Performance-based Fees are Calculated and Degree of Risk to Clients .18 D. Material Disciplinary Disclosures for Management Persons of this Firm .18 E. Material Relationships That Management Persons Have With Issuers of Securities (If Any) .18